Complaining about a breach of your privacy

 What can the Human Rights Review Tribunal do?

-If your complaint goes to the Human Rights Review Tribunal, it will make a decision about whether there has been a breach of the privacy laws, and can award you damages (the payment of money) and other remedies.
-(For more information about going to the tribunal, see “Taking action: what you can do if you’re discriminated against” in the chapter “Discrimination”.)
+If your complaint goes to the Human Rights Review Tribunal, the Tribunal will make a decision about whether there has been a breach of the privacy laws, and can award you damages (money) and other remedies.
+For more information about going to the Tribunal, see: “Taking action: what you can do if you’re discriminated against”.